-The gcp:gkebackup/restorePlanIamBinding:RestorePlanIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for GKE Backup RestorePlans.
-This guide focuses on two capabilities: authoritative role-to-members binding and non-authoritative member addition.
+The gcp:gkebackup/restorePlanIamBinding:RestorePlanIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for GKE Backup RestorePlan resources.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members non-authoritatively.

-IAM bindings reference existing RestorePlan resources and require project and location identifiers.
+IAM bindings reference existing RestorePlan resources and require valid IAM principals.
 The examples are intentionally small.
-Combine them with your own RestorePlan resources and identity management workflows.
+Combine them with your own RestorePlan resources and identity management.

 Grant a role to multiple members

-Teams managing restore plans often need to grant the same role to multiple users or service accounts at once, such as giving viewer access to an operations team.
+When managing access for operations teams, you often need to grant the same role to several users or service accounts at once.

 import * as pulumi from "@pulumi/pulumi";